jeremyosborne/ant_cities/README.md

 * In process
 - Not Started or on hold.

+- Gameplay
+    * Move ant generation into the Base code.
 - User Interface
-    * Separate visual UI from logic simulation.
+    - Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).
-        * Pull surfaces out of entities and replace with identifiers.
         - Views should have: dirty rects and view entities (for tracking objects that are viewable).
-    * Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
+    - Views should implement a View/Controller relationship between the UI and the game sim (separation of concerns, future availability of multi-core support).
     - Allow preservation of aspect ratio and auto scaling.